Color Smudge Brush Engine¶

 Some settings for Dulling¶

-- Unlike Smearing, Dulling preserves the brush shape and size, so it won’t “fade off” in size like Smearing brushes do.
-You can mimic that effect though with a simple size fade dynamic.
+Unlike Smearing, Dulling preserves the brush shape and size, so it won’t “fade off” in size like Smearing brushes do.
+You can mimic that effect through the simple size fade dynamic.

 - And/or Scatter: